 Study area

 North Kordofan State is one of three states forming greater Kordofan.
-The area is estimated to be about 239.000 km2 and divided into nine localities, its lays between latitude 12⸰ 10⸰- 16⸰ 39⸰ N, and longitude 27⸰ and 32⸰ 25⸰ E. ( Mekki Abdalla et al, 2019) ).
+The area is estimated to be about 239.000 km2 and divided into nine localities, its lays between latitude 12⸰ 10⸰- 16⸰ 39⸰ N, and longitude 27⸰ and 32⸰ 25⸰ E. (Abdalla et al, 2019).
 The state total area is 185,302 km² at an altitude of 1,500 feet, divided into eight Localities: Sheikan, Um Rowaba, Bara, West Bara, Um Dam Haj Ahmed, Um Kraidim, Sodari and Gabrat El Sheikh (Figure 1).
 Sheikan locality is composed of four districts.
 These are Kazgail, Abu Haraz, Khor Tagget and Umashira, Omsemiama, In addition is a non- demarcated rural council for nomads, which represents the nomadic people who move within the previously mentioned demarcated rural council.
 Sheikan locality located in the central part of Kordofan region.
 The population of Sheikan locality is about 1,430,000 inhabitants, from which 42.2% are women (Department of Statistic, 2003).

 Figure 1: Map of North Kordofan (Study area) developed, 2022.